Wang-lab-UCSD/RESP2/README.md

 experiments were re-run using xGPR v0.4.0.1.
-While the performance difference in terms of held-out test set score is negligible between these two variants, xGPR v0.4.0.1 is *much* faster and therefore it was preferable to use it for any experiment where the speed of xGPR is being compared with the speed of some other approach.
+While the performance difference in terms of held-out test set score is negligible between these two variants, xGPR v0.4.0.1 is *much* faster and therefore it was preferable to use it for any experiment where the speed of xGPR is being compared with the speed of some other approach. xGPR also has an improved API and is easier to install, so it is preferred in general.

 What this means is that you want to reproduce all experiments, you will need to run the first three in the pipeline using xGPR v0.4.0.1, and the last two using v0.2.0.5.
 There are several ways you can